 WorkCover payments after 52 weeks

-Your weekly payments will be reduced after 52 weeks if your PIAWE calculation included overtime and/or shift allowances, if your WorkCover claim was made on or after 5 April 2010.
+Your weekly payments will be reduced after 52 weeks if your initial PIAWE calculation included overtime and/or shift allowances if your WorkCover claim was made on or after 5 April 2010.

 If your claim was made before 5 April 2010, you will be entitled to overtime and/or shift allowances for 26 weeks.

-In the first 12 months that you receive weekly payments, unfortunately you will not receive any superannuation payments.
+In the first 12 months that you receive weekly payments, unfortunately you will not receive any superannuation payments from the WorkCover insurer.

-After that period however, you will start receiving superannuation payments on top of any weekly payments.
+After that period however, you should start receiving superannuation payments on top of any weekly payments.

-After 12 months you should ensure to check and make sure that you are receiving superannuation payments.
+After 12 months you should check and make sure that you are receiving superannuation payments from the WorkCover insurer.
 If you don’t, you should contact the insurer or your lawyer.

-What happens if I’m certified fit for modified duties?
+What happens with payment of weekly payments if I’m certified fit for modified duties?

 If after an injury you are certified fit for modified duties, the employer is required to provide suitable employment to the extent that is reasonable for them to do so.